Dr. Nadine Burke Harris, MD, MPH, FAAP

 Her work has been profiled in best-selling books including “How Children Succeed” by Paul Tough and “Hillbilly Elegy” by J.D.
 Vance as well as in Jamie Redford’s feature film, “Resilience”.
 It has also been featured on NPR, CNN and Fox News as well as in USA Today and the New York Times.
 Dr. Burke Harris’ TED Talk, “How Childhood Trauma Affects Health Across the Lifetime” has been viewed more than 6 million times.
 Her book “The Deepest Well: Healing the Long-Term Effects of Childhood Adversity” was called “indispensable” by The New York Times.

 Dr. Burke Harris is the recipient of the Arnold P. Gold Foundation Humanism in Medicine Award presented by the American Academy of Pediatrics and the Heinz Award for the Human Condition.
 She was named one of 2018’s Most Influential Women in Business by the San Francisco Business Times.

-Dr. Burke Harris will also be participating in our Meet the Authors event on Wednesday, April 29th from 1:30PM-2:30PM at the BOOST Collaborative booth in the Exhibit Hall.
+Dr. Burke Harris will also be participating in our Meet the Authors event on Tuesday, October 27, 2020, from 1:30PM-2:30PM at the BOOST Collaborative booth in the Exhibit Hall.
 You can pre-purchase her book in your online account.
 Her books will NOT be available for sale during the conference.
-Please make sure to pre-order your book before April 15th.
+Please make sure to pre-order your book in your online account before September 15th.

 Dr. Nadine Burke Harris was already known as a crusading physician delivering targeted care to vulnerable children.
 But it was Diego—a boy who had stopped growing after a sexual assault—who galvanized her journey to uncover the connections between toxic stress and lifelong illnesses.